 Day 1- Florence

 Begin your trip to Florence, the birthplace of the Renaissance.
-Start your tour at the iconic Duomo, a stunning cathedral with a colorful marble facade and a breathtaking dome designed by Brunelleschi.
-From there, head to the Uffizi Gallery (get a cheap skip-the-line ticket), one of the most important art museums in the world, housing masterpieces by Botticelli, Michelangelo, and da Vinci.
-Continue by taking a walking tour and cover some of the city’s main highlights like the Ponte Vecchio, Il Duomo, and Piazzale Michelangelo).
-Finally, visit the Palazzo Vecchio, a medieval fortress turned town hall that showcases a fascinating blend of Gothic and Renaissance architecture.
+Visit the iconic Duomo, a stunning cathedral with a colorful marble facade and a breathtaking dome designed by Brunelleschi, the Uffizi Gallery (get a cheap skip-the-line ticket), one of the most important art museums in the world, housing masterpieces by Botticelli, Michelangelo, and da Vinci, take a walking tour and cover some of the city’s main highlights like the Ponte Vecchio, Il Duomo, and Piazzale Michelangelo), and don’t forget to visit the Palazzo Vecchio, a medieval fortress that today serves as the town’s hall.

 If you’re looking for some more suggestions, check out our list of unusual things to do in Florence.